premavasu23/HCI-Goodreads/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## GitHub Repository
-The code is stored in a public GitHub Repository linked below: https://github.com/premavasu23/HCI-Goodreads
+The code is stored in a public GitHub Repository linked here:
+https://github.com/premavasu23/HCI-Goodreads